Pennsylvania Oversize and Overweight Permits

 - Eight axle Weight Permits: 136,000 to 201,000 lbs

 Learn More About Super Load Permits in Pennsylvania

 When is a load considered a superload in Pennsylvania?

 - Superload Weight: over 201,000 pounds of gross weight.

 - Superload Width: over 16 feet in width.

 Permitted Travel Times & Restrictions in Pennsylvania

 Pennsylvania DOT permitted travel times and restrictions:

-You are allowed to travel from sunrise to sunset in most areas in PA as long as it’s not within larger city limits.
-Ultimately you will need to refer to your permit as with most states for exact times of travel.
-There is no travel allowed on Sundays but you are permitted to travel until Noon on Saturdays.
-If you are overweight only your permit will allow you 24 hour travel 7 days a week up to 107,000 lbs.
-For mobile home shipments that are 16′ in width or more you are not allowed to travel of Friday or Saturday.
-The following holidays are no travel days as well: New Years day, Memorial day, Independence day, Labor day, Thanksgiving day and Christmas day.
-You may only travel up until noon on the day before the holiday if it is on a weekday.
+You can travel from sunrise to sunset in most areas in PA as long as it’s not within larger city limits.
+Ultimately you will need to refer to your permit for exact travel times, as with most states.
+No travel is allowed on Sundays, but you are permitted to travel until Noon on Saturdays.
+If you are overweight, only your permit will allow you 24-hour travel, 7 days a week, up to 107,000 lbs.
+For mobile home shipments 16′ in width or more, you are not allowed to travel on Friday or Saturday.
+The following holidays are no travel days: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas day.
+You may only travel up until noon the day before the holiday if it is on a weekday.

 Ready To Aquire an Oversize Permit For Your Load in Pennsylvania?
 Call (877) 792-5056!